Hello, and thank you for stopping by.

 I’m Christina, a visual artist and printmaker whose work explores the quiet beauty of the natural world and the deep pull of the past.
 My art reflects a lifelong fascination with landscape, history, and our emotional connection to place.

-Originally from Wales, I’ve lived and worked in many countries, and I currently call Leipzig, Germany home.
+Originally from Wales, I’ve lived and worked in various countries, and I currently call Leipzig home.

 Walking through a landscape is like going on a journey through time.